 HOW TO GET PERFECTLY PINK COOKIES

 Once the cookie dough was all mixed, I divided the dough into three equal portions.
-The first portion, I added a dab of Wilton’s Rose gel food colouring, and to the second portion, I added a dab of Wilton’s Pink colouring.
+In the first portion, I added a dab of Wilton’s Rose gel food colouring, and in the second portion, I added a dab of Wilton’s Pink colouring.
 The third portion I left as is – that’s the whitish cookie you see in the photographs.

 Using my handheld mixer, I blended the gel colouring through very well until no white cookie dough was left visible.
 Then, being careful to keep the colours separate, I loaded up my cookie press and got to the fun part – spritzing cookies and adding sprinkles!
 (In case you haven’t noticed, I love sprinkles!)